Art You Can't Missat San Francisco International Airport

 Location: Terminal 1, Boarding Area B

-Melted and welded bronze tubing create Andy Vogt's visual illusion, which appears to float off the wall in Boarding Area B.
+Melted and welded bronze tubing creates Andy Vogt's visual illusion, which appears to float off the wall in Boarding Area B.

 Airport Train Hotel Station